How Much Does Zettle Cost UK Businesses?

 Zettle’s cheapest card reader, the Zettle Card Reader 2 costs £29 + VAT for the first reader, and any subsequent readers you purchase will cost £59 + VAT each.
 This is a one-off cost, so you will not have any monthly fees, which means you aren’t locked into a contract or subject to any hidden fees.

-This makes it one of the cheapest card readers of the payment processors we compared, similar to low-cost hardware by Square at £19 + VAT, and beating Tyl, which has an ongoing fee of £9.99 per month for its cheapest card reader.
+With a £29 starting price, the Zettle Card Reader 2 is one of the cheapest card readers of the payment processors we compared, similar to low-cost hardware by Square at £19 + VAT, and beating Tyl, which has an ongoing fee of £9.99 per month for its cheapest card reader.

-If you want a comprehensive EPOS setup, Zettle’s Payment Terminal starts from £149 + VAT.
 It consists of a touchscreen EPOS system and a payment terminal, which will better suit larger enterprises or businesses that are scaling, so you can manage an EPOS system and take card payments in one go.
 It offers a free EPOS system, which provides you with basic EPOS features, such as inventory tools, sales reporting and employee management, meaning you won’t have any additional fees to pay for software here.

 You can use multiple hardware devices simultaneously on one Zettle account.
 Therefore, if you would like to add to your hardware options over time, that is possible, too.